 Alcohol Delays The Healing of Your Dental Implants

 Consuming alcohol shortly after implant surgery can delay your wound healing.
 When alcohol enters your bloodstream, it decreases your body’s efforts to produce essential proteins involved in the healing process.
-Failure to produce these proteins lead to the failure of formed blood clots and could eventually result in the ultimate failure of your implant.
+Failure to produce these proteins can lead to the breakdown of formed blood clots and could eventually result in implant complications, including issues with bridge implants or implant-supported dentures.

 Dehydration Strains Your Healing Body

-Alcohol naturally dehydrates your body and this is a real problem during the healing process because your body needs to be hydrated in order to prevent straining while the dental implant acclimates to your gums.
+Alcohol naturally dehydrates your body, and this is a real problem during the healing process because your body needs to remain hydrated while the dental implant acclimates to your gums.
+This is especially important for implants planned using advanced imaging such as a 3D CT scan.

-At FastNewSmile we know that making the choice for dental implants is a big one that will leave you with several questions.
-We pride ourselves in putting our patients first and are prepared to meet any of your concerns with an expert answer.
+At FastNewSmile®, we know that making the choice for dental implants is a big one that will leave you with several questions.
+We pride ourselves on putting our patients first and are prepared to meet any of your concerns with an expert answer.
+Cosmetic options such as zirconia veneers may also be discussed as part of a comprehensive smile plan.
 Contact us today to schedule a consultation and find out more about dental implant surgery.